micado-scale/ansible-micado/README.md

         ...
 ```

-The **properties** of the Docker service definition are derived from the docker-compose file.
+The fields under the **properties** section of the Docker service are derived from the docker-compose file.
 Therefore, you can additional information about the properties in the [docker compose documentation](https://docs.docker.com/compose/compose-file/#service-configuration-reference).
 The syntax of the property values is the same as in the docker-compose file.

 Under the **properties** section of a Docker service (see **YOUR_DOCKER_SERVICE**) you can specify the following keywords:
 - **command**: command line expression to be executed by the container.